 - Applesauce - you can use any kind or any flavored applesauce.
 I used unsweetened.

 - Protein Powder – You can use any protein powder for this, but in this recipe I used a vanilla plant-based protein powder, like this one below.
+For a collagen protein ball version, go to this recipe

 - Coconut Flour - you can use any brand of coconut flour for this recipe.
 I used Anthony's Organic Coconut Flour